Editor’s Note: This article has been updated to attribute a phrase from a story published by The Conversation.

 “I take the screen down and have him take a break,” she said.
 “I recommend that although this is a regular school day, these are not regular times.
 They [students] don’t know to just turn away.
 Parents need to be assertive in how they parent and what is best for their kids.”

-Some have called for a ban of such videos because of the possible effects they may have on youth, while others argue videos of Black people’s deaths should be considered sacred, like lynching photographs.
+Some have called for a ban of such videos because of the possible effects they may have on youth, while Allissa V. Richardson, an assistant professor of journalism at the USC Annenberg, wrote that “videos of Black people’s deaths should be considered sacred, like lynching photographs.”

 In a school district that is 73% Black and Latino, there’s a likelihood some students in Philly may be experiencing the same behaviors that were visible in Bah’s son.